Hilary-Ly/anthology.js/README.md

 # Anthology.js: The Fullstack Academy Store

-Here you will find a list of the articles and various readings you will or have encountered as well as some people and blogs we think you should follow; after all, JavaScript is a massive community with many thought leaders!
+Here you will find a list of the articles and various readings as well as some people and blogs we think you should follow; after all, JavaScript is a massive community with many thought leaders!

 # Github Repos